ppoffice/hexo-theme-icarus/source/_posts/en/Other-Plugins.md

 {% codeblock AsciiMath-Example.md lang:markdown >folded %}
 When \`a != 0\`, there are two solutions to \`ax^2 + bx + c = 0\` and they are <p style="text-align:center">\`x = (-b +- sqrt(b^2-4ac))/(2a)\`.</p>
 {% endcodeblock %}

+Sometimes your latex syntax will be mistaken as Markdown syntax, which will result in rendering error.
+Please refer to the [KaTeX](#KaTeX) section for solutions to this.

 **Preview(\\(\TeX\\) & \\(\LaTeX\\))**